 Language Processing questions what happens when we process language - what mental operations occur during processing and how they are organised over time.
 The last decade has seen real advances in the study of language processing that have wide ranging implications for human cognition in general. ...

 This important volume examines the phenomena of cognition from an adaptive perspective.
 Rather than adhering to the typical practice in cognitive psychology of trying to predict behavior from a model of cognitive mechanisms, this book develops a number of models that successfully predict behavior ...

 Connectionist Models in Cognitive Psychology is a state-of-the-art review of neural network modelling in core areas of cognitive psychology including: memory and learning, language (written and spoken), cognitive development, cognitive control, attention and action.
 The chapters discuss neural ...

 Edited By Amanda Parker, Timothy J. Bussey, Edward L. Wilding

 Recent advances in techniques available to memory researchers have led to a rapid expansion in the field of cognitive neuroscience of memory.
 This book provides accessible coverage of four key areas of recent advance, including research on functional imaging, electrophysiological and lesion studies...

 Edited By Linda Wheeldon

 This volume represents major research issues in language production today, presenting readers with a picture of the breadth of current research in the field.
 Contributors have focused on models of visual word processing, aphasic speech, object recognition and language production in children.
 Many ...

-Michael D. Rugg
+Edited By Michael D. Rugg

 September 17, 1997